JankoLancer/flutter_exitinfo/README.md

 ## Getting Started

-This plugin is wrapper for [ApplicationExitInfo](https://developer.android.com/reference/kotlin/android/app/ApplicationExitInfo#getImportance()) Android API that was added in API level R. ApplicationExitInfo API describes the information of previous application process's death.
+This plugin is wrapper for [ApplicationExitInfo](https://developer.android.com/reference/kotlin/android/app/ApplicationExitInfo#getImportance()) Android API that was added in API level 30.
+ApplicationExitInfo API describes the information of previous application process's death.

 Plugin provided all information that can be retrieved from native android code.

-IMPORTANT: Until Android R is officially published, this package can only be tested devices with installed beta version of Android R.

 ## Usage